jdersch/cpus-pdp8/README.md

 Hit Return and you will be at the monitor's dot prompt (".").
 The only command accepted at this point is a LOGIN command.
 This command will not be echoed.

 The following accounts are set up on tss8_rk_lcm.dsk:

     1 - System Manager - Password: 1234
     2 - Librarian - Password: 1234
     1000 - Guest account - Password: LCML

+A LOGIN command is of the form: "LOGIN <PPN> <PASSWORD>".
+So for example:

+    LOGIN 2 1234

+Will log you in under the Librarian account (PPN 0,2) and

+    LOGIN 1000 LCML

+Will log you in under the guest account (PPN 10,0).

 Once logged in, you will be greeted with a banner, and will be at the monitor prompt.